"There must be a beginning of any great matter, but the continuing unto the end until it be thoroughly finished yields the true glory."

 Elena even guesses that Drake is a guy like this in the first game when she makes a crack about him having "a girl in every port" (though he does deny this).

-There's also Marissa Chase from Golden Abyss, but unlike the other girls, Chase only gets as far as an Almost Kiss.
+There's also Marisa Chase from Golden Abyss, but unlike the other girls, Chase only gets as far as an Almost Kiss.

-Hand Cannon: The revolver and Desert Eagle in both games, and the Pistole in the second.
+Hand Cannon: The revolver and Desert Eagle in the first two games, and the Pistole in the second.

 The Pistole is, in fact, a double-barreled shotgun pistol.
 Which is modeled after a real weapon.